The TPM (Total Productivity Maintenance) method

 5. TPM by design

-Integrating efficiency concepts into each phase of equipment design to eliminate losses and optimize defect-free production.
+Integrating efficiency concepts into every phase of equipment design to eliminate waste and optimize defect-free production.

 6. Training and Learning